Part I due by 11:59 p.m. on Thursday, February 13, 2025

 template that you created on Google Drive (see above).

-Once again, you only need to write a short paragraph (4-6 sentences).
+As usual, you only need to write a short paragraph (4-6 sentences).
 The important thing is that your response shows you have thought critically about the article and added your own experience or insights to its ideas.

 10 points; individual-only